 An important component of new dock construction is shore power, or the ability for cruise ships to connect to Juneau's electrical grid instead of burning fossil fuels while in port, which raises community anxieties about air pollution.
-Currently, Juneau has two private docks and two CBJ-owned docks.
-The public docks do not have shore power, though their electrification is recommended by the 2018 Juneau Renewable Energy Strategy (JRES) and by numerous public comments both during the Blueprint visioning process and VITF public testimony.
-Electrifying both public docks and a future public or private dock at the NCL site will have implications for the community's electrical demand and will need to be coordinated with AEL&P.
+Currently, Juneau has two private docks and two CBJ-owned docks that accommodate cruise ships.
+The public docks do not have shore power connections, though their electrification is recommended by the 2018 Juneau Renewable Energy Strategy (JRES) and by numerous public comments during both the Blueprint visioning process and VITF public testimony.
+Electrifying both public docks and a future public or private dock will have implications for the community's electrical demand and will need to be coordinated with AEL&P.